AmDeep/ML_Nanodegree/SageMaker Project.md

         658             return parsed_response

-    ModelError: An error occurred (ModelError) when calling the InvokeEndpoint operation: Received server error (500) from model with message "<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 3.2 Final//EN">
+    ValidationError: An error occurred (ValidationError) when calling the InvokeEndpoint operation: Endpoint sagemaker-pytorch-2020-09-10-08-46-11-995 of account 423904393887 not found.
-    <title>500 Internal Server Error</title>
-    <h1>Internal Server Error</h1>
-    <p>The server encountered an internal error and was unable to complete your request.
-Either the server is overloaded or there is an error in the application.</p>
-    ".
-See https://us-east-2.console.aws.amazon.com/cloudwatch/home?region=us-east-2#logEventViewer:group=/aws/sagemaker/Endpoints/sagemaker-pytorch-2020-09-10-08-46-11-995 in account 423904393887 for more information.